SKorea’s ousted president Park appears in court

 Park had her removal from office confirmed by the country’s top court earlier this month, ending her executive immunity, and her prosecution has been a key demand of the millions of people who took to the streets to protest against her.

-The former president is accused of multiple offences including bribery, leaking government information, and abuse of power in the scandal.
+The former president is accused of multiple offenses including bribery, leaking government information, and abuse of power in the scandal.
 Park has denied all charges.

 Choi Soon-Sil, Park’s secret confidante at the heart of the scandal, is already on trial for forcing top local firms including tech giant Samsung to “donate” nearly $70 million to non-profit foundations which she allegedly used for personal gain.